cdapio/cdap/docs/developer-guide/source/programming.rst

 This document covers in detail the Continuuity Reactor core elements—Applications, Streams, DataSets, Flows, Procedures, MapReduce, and Workflows—and how you work with them in Java to build a Big Data application.

-For a high-level view of the concepts of the Continuuity Reactor Java APIs, please see the `Introduction to Continuuity Reactor <intro.html>`_.
+For a high-level view of the concepts of the Continuuity Reactor Java APIs, please see the `Introduction to Continuuity Reactor </developers>`_.

 ..
 The implementation of an example is described to illustrate these concepts
 .. and show how to build an entire application.

-For more information beyond this document, see both the `Javadocs <javadocs>`_  and the code in the `examples <examples>`_ directory, both of which are on the Continuuity.com `Developers website <developers>`_ as well as in your Reactor installation directory.
+For more information beyond this document, see both the `Javadocs </developers/javadocs/index.html>`_  and the code in the `examples </developers/examples>`_ directory, both of which are on the Continuuity.com `Developers website </developers>`_ as well as in your Reactor installation directory.

 Conventions